joagre/ratatoskr/ideas/r.md

    regular and consistent.
 The syntax of the D and Erlang programming language have been a heavy influencers when applicable.
-Another leading principle has been to make the syntax familiar and easy on the eye.
-You have to be the judge on taht.
+Another leading principle has been to make the syntax familiar and easy on the eye but you have to be the judge on that.
 Satie reserves 24 keywords and sports 16 operators and the complete syntax is formally defined as a PEG grammar in appendix B.

  * Satie has pattern matching in its core and the `=` operator is actually all about pattern matching rather than assignment (*there must not be mutable updates*).
-Everything can be matched aand taken with the `=` operator and match patterns are also used by the `match` construct.
-It is is a sibling to the `switch` construct but on pattern matching speed.
-The `receive` construct also uses pattern matching to do selective receive on messages in job's mailbox.
+Everything can be matched and taken apart with the help of a match pattern in combination with the `=` operator.
+Match patterns are also used by `match` which is a sibling to `switch`, but on pattern matching speed. `receive` also uses pattern matching to do selective receive on messages in a job's mailbox.

  * Satie is implemented using a custom built VM consisting of a multi-core and time slicing job scheduler running multiple instances (one for each job) of a custom built register machine.
-The VM has a small memory footprint but each job it schedules is also lean on resources (< 512 bytes to begin with).
+The VM has a small memory footprint but each job it schedules is also lean on resources (< 256 bytes to start with).
 The VM is standalone and has few dependencies making it easy to port to restricted targets.

- * Great care has been taken to add a purely functional encapsulating `class` construct.
-It makes it possible group member variables and member functions together using well known member modifiers such `public`, `private`, `const` and a `this` reference and more.
+ * Great care has been taken to add a purely functional encapsulating `class`.
+It makes it possible group member variables and member functions together using well known member modifiers such `public`, `private`, `const` and `this` references and more.

 Many things are by design not a part of Satie: